The Importance Of Staying Active For Seniors

 Exercise offers a long list of benefits for older adults.
 Physically, it helps maintain strength, balance, flexibility, and endurance—all key components for daily activities like walking, climbing stairs, or even carrying groceries.
 It also supports heart health, bone density, and immune function, reducing the risk of chronic conditions such as diabetes, osteoporosis, and heart disease.

 But the benefits don’t stop there.
 Staying active has a powerful impact on mental and emotional health, too.
-Regular movement helps boost mood, relieve stress, and even improve memory and cognitive function.
-In fact, studies show that seniors who exercise regularly are less likely to experience depression and cognitive decline.
+Regular movement helps boost mood, relieve stress, and improve memory and cognitive function.
+Studies show that seniors who exercise regularly are less likely to experience depression and cognitive decline.

 Types of Exercise for Seniors